 - (i) 'Loan from Parent' and related interest refer to a loan from OLBIS Investments LTD S.A.
 The loan originated based on the transfer agreement from ICD Investments SA to OLBIS Investments LTD S.A., signed in November 2016, and becomes due in December 2026, together with all interest accrued up to that date.
 Interest rate on the loan is 3% per annum.
-At the date these consolidated financial statements are being issued, OLBIS Investments LTD S.A. confirmed the ongoing negotiations to extend the maturity date past 2026, but no such extension, or any other change to the existing terms, have been formally agreed as of this date. - (ii) Sales of pigs and pork to related parties are made at market prices.
+At the date these consolidated financial statements are being issued, OLBIS Investments LTD S.A. agreed to extend the maturity date past 2026, but such extension hasn't been formalised as of this date. - (ii) Sales of pigs and pork to related parties are made at market prices (i.e. on an arm's-length basis).
+Other transactions with related parties may not always be on an arm's-length basis, but they are relatively insignificant.